hyperledger-archives/avalon/examples/apps/generic_client/README.md

                         workload id (hex string) for a given worker -i IN_DATA [IN_DATA ...], --in_data IN_DATA [IN_DATA ...]
                         Input data
-  -r, --receipt         If present, retrieve and display work order receipt -o, --decrypted_output
+  -p, --in_data_plain   If present, send input data as unencrypted plain text -r, --receipt         If present, retrieve and display work order receipt -o, --decrypted_output
                         If present, display decrypted output as JSON